scokobro/professional-identity/profIdent-draft1.md

 ![](./pix/circulation-2001-15-JP-US-UK.png){ height=200px }

 : **Figure N:** Relative decline in daily national newspaper circulation in Japan, the US and the UK, 2001-2015 (Oct 2001=1).
-Data Sources: _Nihon Shimbun Kyōkai_ (NSK) website, UK ABCs (Guardian Newspaper website), Newspaper Association of America (latest NAA data available is for 2014).
+Data Sources: _Nihon Shimbun Kyōkai_ (+nsk) website, UK ABCs (Guardian Newspaper website), Newspaper Association of America (latest NAA data available is for 2014).

 The Japanese media, in the sense that it has managed to preserves itself (as 'business') in the face of competition from new media, is a success.
 Why would media businesses want to change?